Hong Kong 12: September

 On September 2, a Sha Tin District representative initiated a Google Form petition pleading that the Hong Kong government made sure the 12 detainees be released and returned to Hong Kong, citing precarious human rights practices by the Chinese authorities and the scarcity of information.
-On the same day, another Hong Kong citizen started a White House petition that gained more than 100,000 signatures to bring awareness of this incident to the United States.

 Netizens started a hashtag "#save12hkyouths", hoping to spread the awareness of the "black-box operation" of Chinese government to social media.

 Throughout the month of September, over a hundred Hong Kong district representatives set up street booths to raise awareness of these 12 individuals.
 Police often interfered.

-Beginning September 22, students from University of Hong Kong set up booths as they returned to the campus to bring awareness of the incident and collect well-wishes postcards.
+Beginning September 22, students from the University of Hong Kong set up booths as they returned to the campus to bring awareness of the incident and collect well-wishes postcards.

 On October 1, as Hong Kong residents celebrated the annual mid-autumn festival, district representatives and various pro-democracy group set up street booths to voice their support of the detainees.

 October

 On October 2, a few Hong Kong supporters hiked for two hours to reach the top of Lion Rock, a symbolic Hong Kong mountain top, to showcase a "Save 12" neon-light sign.

 On October 7, a vertical protest banner was unfurled on Kowloon Peak with the phrase "Unlawful Detainment; Release the 12" (「禁錮無理 釋放12子」).
-Meanwhile, Hong Kong citizens continued to bring awareness by putting out posters and banners.